abethcrane/fibonacci-sequins/_posts/2022-02-16-tess-freedel.md

 company: Cigna
 field: Tech
 image: 'images/posts/2022/02/TF_cover.jpg'
+description: "Tess Freedel is a content writer / UX researcher by day, and a musician by night.
+She's got thoughts on bootcamps, teaching, and generational wealth, and she'd love to go surfing with you."
 ---

 *Today's post is mixing it up a bit - normally these interviews are a snapshot-in-time, but we took a 2-year hiatus between taking these photos and conducting the interview, so this slice-of-life is a little longer than normal.
 Let's dive in!*